tjcsl/cslbot/README.md

 Improved by bob_twinkles (Reed Koser, Class of 2015).
 Improved by csssuf.
 Improved by skasturi.
 (Srijay Kasturi)
-Criticized by creffett.
+Criticized and subsequently improved by creffett.
 (Chris Reffett, Class of 2011).